 If you have sensitive teeth or have noticed that your teeth appear longer than they used to, gum recession may be the underlying cause.
 Gum recession occurs when soft tissue pulls away from the tooth surface, exposing the roots and increasing the risk of sensitivity, decay, and aesthetic changes.
-While gum tissue does not regenerate on its own, modern periodontal techniques can effectively restore coverage and stability.
-One advanced option is the surgical tunneling technique, which allows recession to be corrected with minimal trauma.
-At Anderson Periodontal Wellness, this technique is performed using biologic, minimally invasive principles to support long-term gum health.
+Because gum tissue does not regenerate on its own, early intervention is critical to prevent progression.
+Fortunately, modern biologic periodontal techniques can restore coverage and stability with minimal disruption.
+One advanced option is the surgical tunneling technique, a minimally invasive approach designed to correct recession while preserving natural tissue architecture.
+At Anderson Periodontal Wellness in Bloomfield Hills, MI, this technique is performed using biologic principles that prioritize blood supply, tissue compatibility, and long-term stability.

 Advanced Training Behind the Tunneling Technique

 Dr. Anderson uses the tunneling technique as a refined alternative to traditional gingival grafting when appropriate.
+She completed master’s-level training in soft tissue grafting at the University of Michigan and continues to pursue advanced surgical education to remain at the forefront of periodontal innovation.
 In 2019, she became certified as a S.M.A.R.T.
-(Subperiosteal Minimally Invasive Aesthetic Ridge Augmentation Technique) provider at the University of Pennsylvania, where she trained directly under the technique’s founder, Dr. Ernesto Lee.
-This advanced approach allows recession to be treated while reinforcing the underlying structures that determine soft tissue position.
+(Subperiosteal Minimally Invasive Aesthetic Ridge Augmentation Technique) provider at the University of Pennsylvania, training directly under the technique’s founder, Dr. Ernesto Lee.

-Unlike conventional methods that may involve multiple incisions, tunneling preserves existing gum architecture and blood supply.
-This precision-driven technique is especially valuable in cases involving thinning tissue, bone deformities, or multiple areas of recession.
-When performed by a highly trained periodontist, the tunneling technique offers predictable coverage and long-term stability.
+Unlike conventional grafting methods that may require multiple incisions and flap elevation, the tunneling technique preserves existing gum architecture and blood supply.
+This precision-driven method is particularly valuable in cases involving thin tissue biotypes, minor bone irregularities, or multiple adjacent areas of recession.
+By minimizing trauma and maintaining vascular integrity, the tunneling approach supports faster healing and improved long-term root coverage when performed by a highly trained periodontist.

 Why Gum Recession Occurs

-Gum recession develops gradually, which is why many patients do not realize it is happening until sensitivity or cosmetic changes become noticeable.
-Periodontal disease remains the most common cause, as chronic inflammation can destroy the tissues that support the teeth.
-Early diagnosis is critical to prevent progression and long-term damage.
+Gum recession often develops gradually, which is why many patients do not notice it until symptoms such as tooth sensitivity or cosmetic changes become apparent.
+Periodontal disease remains one of the most common causes, as chronic inflammation can break down the supporting tissues around teeth.
+Without intervention, this process can lead to progressive tissue loss and increased vulnerability of exposed roots.

 How the Tunneling Technique Treats Receding Gums

-The tunneling technique is a multi-step, minimally invasive procedure that uses existing gum tissue to restore both function and appearance.
-Rather than cutting away tissue, this method gently creates small tunnels beneath the gum surface.
-These tunnels allow grafting material to be placed precisely where it is needed without disrupting the tissue between teeth.
+The tunneling technique is a multi-step, minimally invasive procedure that restores both function and aesthetics while preserving healthy tissue.
+Rather than making vertical incisions or cutting through the gumline, this method gently creates small channels beneath the surface of the gums.
+These “tunnels” allow grafting material to be placed precisely over exposed roots without disrupting the tissue between teeth.

-Because blood supply is preserved, healing is typically faster and more comfortable than with traditional grafting.
-Most patients experience little to no downtime following the procedure.
-Over time, the graft integrates with the surrounding tissue, becoming part of the natural gum structure.
-When performed correctly by an experienced periodontist, long-term root coverage success rates approach near-total predictability, making this an excellent option for qualified candidates.
+Because the papillae and surrounding blood supply remain intact, healing is typically more comfortable and efficient compared to traditional approaches.
+Most patients report minimal downtime and reduced post-operative discomfort.
+Over time, the graft integrates with the surrounding tissue and becomes part of the natural gum structure.
+When executed with surgical precision and biologic support, long-term root coverage success rates are highly predictable for appropriately selected candidates.

 Understanding the Tunneling Procedure Step by Step

-For patients who like to understand exactly what to expect, the tunneling process follows a carefully controlled sequence.
-First, Dr. Anderson thoroughly cleans the tooth surfaces, including exposed roots, and applies an EDTA conditioning agent to encourage soft tissue attachment.
-This step prepares the roots for optimal tissue integration.
+For patients who want a clear understanding of the process, the tunneling procedure follows a carefully controlled sequence.
+First, Dr. Anderson thoroughly cleans and prepares the exposed root surfaces.
+An EDTA conditioning agent may be applied to enhance soft tissue attachment and optimize integration.

 The Role of Biologic Therapies in Supporting Gum Healing